 Rely solely on the back brace 100% or the time.
 A back brace is designed to assist with weakened core muscles, not replace them.
 Do as much as you can independently and use the back brace to added support.

 Don’t borrow or lend a back brace.
 Back braces are fitted for your specific needs.
-You may think it saves a little money but in the long run it could be causing more damage to you back.
+You may think it saves a little money but in the long run, it could be causing more damage to you back.

 There aren’t many rules to using a back brace.
-The important thing is to remember that a back brace is medical equipment and should be used with the same compliance and respect as with any medication or medical device.
+The important thing is to remember that a back brace is a medical equipment and should be used with the same compliance and respect as with any medication or medical device.
 Be sure to consult your doctor about any changes or differences you notice while using your back brace.
 Don’t stop using it or even begin using one without first speaking with your healthcare provide.

-If you have question about specifics back braces, give Aeroflow Healthcare a call at 888-345-1780.
+If you have a question about specifics back braces, give Aeroflow Bracing a call at 844-686-5539.
 Aeroflow is here to offer tips and support and can also provide you with the necessary information you need to start a conversation with your doctor about using a back brace.
 You can also check out some of Aeroflow Healthcare’s blogs on back braces and how they can be utilized to reduce pain.
 Don’t forget to also fill out our Qualify Through Insurance form to see you qualify for a free back brace through insurance.